-South London Gives & Give Blood, Spread Love are the Sickle Cell Society’s blood donor awareness projects.
+Give Blood, Spread Love, England is the Sickle Cell Society’s blood donor awareness project.
 The project’s goals are to engage individuals and communities from African and Caribbean backgrounds to become aware of the need for ethnically matched blood to treat people with sickle cell disorder.

-Now in it’s second year, South London Gives, funded by NHS Blood and Transplant (NHSBT) commits to breaking down some of the myths and fears that exist around blood donation, educate people around what happens when you give blood and sign people up to the blood donation register.
+Funded by NHS Blood and Transplant (NHSBT), Give Blood, Spread Love, England commits to breaking down some of the myths and fears that exist around blood donation, educate people around what happens when you give blood and sign people up to the blood donation register.

 Blood donation and ensuring that there is a sufficient amount of ethnically matched blood available, is essential for the treatment of people with severe sickle cell disease.
 Receiving regular blood donations can help prevent sickle cell crisis and are used to treat anaemia and other severe symptoms associated with sickle cell disorder.
 Closely matched blood is needed as it is less likely to be rejected by people having frequent blood transfusions.